11 Fun problem-solving activities for teams

 1. Lack of mutual trust

 Trust is the basis of strong relationships.
-No team can hope to achieve success if members do not want to engage with each other and make that human connection that is so vital for them for better collaboration.
+No team can hope to achieve success if members do not want to engage with each other and make that human connection that is vital for better collaboration.

-Team members should first know each other well, both professionally and personally, primarily before they are assigned a large, complex project where tensions will run high at some point.
+Team members should first know each other well, professionally and personally, primarily before they are assigned a large, complex project where tensions will run high.

 2. Not having a central location for information sharing

-When some team members do not get easy access to crucial information related to a project, it can lead to a dreaded information gap within the team.
+When some team members do not get easy access to crucial information related to a project, it can lead to a dreaded information gap.
 Scattered information makes matters worse for managers and team members.

 Having all the information stored and organized in a single location, in the form of files and folders, makes information accessibility easy for all team members.
 Team members can collaborate on them effectively, review, proof, and share feedback in one place, which saves a whole lot of time.